anglowave/x402/README.md

 A full-featured Python implementation with support for Flask, FastAPI, and other web frameworks.

+### x402 Gateway

+**Status**: Beta

+A web application that allows users to make x402 payment requests without needing their own wallet.
+The gateway uses a shared Solana vault to handle all payments.
+Perfect for testing and demos.

+Location: `/gateway`

 ```bash
 cd python
 pip install -r requirements.txt